FoxComm/highlander/prov-shit/docs/production.md

        terraform/base/gce_<project>
     ```

-11. Add new project ID in `projects.json`
+11. Add new project ID into `projects.json`, with mapping to GCE project name.

 12. Build inventory:

     ```